-As part of our annual compliance responsibilities, all partners, employees and contractors are required to read the Deloitte Code of Conduct and Global Principles of Business Conduct, and confirm that they will uphold the values enshrined therein.
+During our annual compliance activities all partners, employees and contractors are required to read Deloitte's NSE Code of Conduct, incorporating the Global Principles of Business Conduct and confirm that they will uphold the values enshrined therein.
 These publications document the values, standards and requirements to which Deloitte holds its business, people and Suppliers accountable.
-In FY20 we celebrated the third year of our Integrity Imperative initiative, a global Deloitte effort underpinning and emphasising the importance of ethical behaviour for all of our staff; all partners were required to attend a two hour course, Leading with Integrity, while other employees completed a new e-learning, Speak Up for Values.
+FY21 was the fourth year of our Integrity Imperative initiative, a global Deloitte effort underpinning and emphasising the importance of ethical behaviour for all our professionals; all new partners participate in Leading with Integrity, a 2 hour mandatory course, while other employees completed the mandatory e-learning, Speak Up for Values.

-Our Ethics Partner assumes overall responsibility for compliance with the Deloitte Code of Conduct throughout our business.
-Our Speak Up line (described below) is managed by our Ethics Team (fully independent of our procurement and business teams) and all enquiries are fully investigated.
+Our Ethics Partner assumes overall responsibility for compliance with the NSE Code of Conduct throughout our business.
+Our "Speak Up" line (described below) is managed by our Ethics Team (fully independent of our procurement and business teams) and all enquiries are fully investigated.

 We expect all of our Suppliers to demonstrate the same integrity that we expect of our people.
-We explicitly prohibit illegal and/or unethical behavior by any Supplier which would include any instance of modern slavery.
+We explicitly prohibit illegal and/or unethical behaviour by any Supplier which extends to any instance of modern slavery.
 Any breach of these standards would be considered a material breach of contract.